Plan for call admission control in Skype for Business Server 2015

 |All network sites are associated with a network region.
 For example, Portland, Reno, and Albuquerque are included in the North America region.
 In this figure, only WAN links that have CAC policies applied are shown, with bandwidth limits.
 The network sites of Chicago, New York, and Detroit are shown inside the North America region oval because they are not bandwidth-constrained, and therefore do not require CAC policies.|

 The components of this example topology are explained in the following sections.
-For details about how this topology was planned, including the bandwidth limits, see Example: Gathering your requirements for call admission control in Skype for Business SErver.
+For details about how this topology was planned, including the bandwidth limits, see Example: Gathering requirements for call admission control in Skype for Business Server 2015.

 A network region represents a network backbone or a network hub.